Fl0W97/ci-c5-housing-market-prices/README.md

     yellowbrick==1.5 (can be removed from requirements before deployment) Pillow==10.0.1 (can be removed from requirements before deployment)

-* Use .slugignore for reducing slug size
+* Using .slugignore for reducing slug size

 ### Deployment steps